 Course Number: BUSI 4350H

 Instructor: Krylova

-Instructional Mode: Synchronous
+Instructional Mode: Face-to-Face

-Class Number: 28734
+Class Number: 21437

 Days and Times: MW 11:30 AM-1:00 PM

 Utilizing a critical thinking approach, this course facilitates the development of the tools necessary to analyze a variety of legal and ethical issues that arise in today's business environment.
 Models of ethical decision-making will be covered to provide a foundation for engaging in such analyses.
 Laws and business implications related to employment relationships, business organizations, and modern labor relations will be covered.
 Interactive case-focused class discussions combined with written assignments will be used to reinforce key concepts and help enhance students' analytical skills.